Find-me signals: Chemicals that act as find-me signals

+Lipids

-Lipid lysophosphatidylcholine (LPC)
+Lysophosphatidylcholine (LPC)

 Identified in breast cancer cells, this find-me signals is released by MCF-7 cells to attract the THP-1 monocytes.
 Other cells and different methods of apoptosis may be able to release LPC, but MCF-7 cells have been the most thoroughly studied.

 The enzyme calcium-independent phospholipase A2 (iPLA2) is most likely responsible for the apoptotic cell releasing LPC as it is dying.
 The amount of LPC released is small, so it is unclear how it is able to set up a concentration gradient in the serum or plasma in order to attract phagocytes to their location.
 High concentrations of LPC cause lysis of many cells in its vicinity.
 LPC may be present in a different chemical from rather than its native form when released by an apoptotic cell.
 It may bind to components of the serum, making it unavailable to be modified or taken into other tissues.
 LPC may also be able to function with other soluble molecules.

 The receptor on the phagocyte that is thought to be linked to LPC is G2A, but it has not been confirmed.
 The role of LPC as a find-me signal has also not been characterized in vivo.